ncatlab/nlab-content/pages/6/7/0/1/1076/content.md

 #Discussion#

-The original definition of triangulated categories is apparently due to Verdier in his thesis, but about the same time Dold and Puppe came out with a very similar idea.
+The original definition of triangulated categories is apparently due to Verdier who developed the theory upon guidelines by Grothendieck; Dold and Puppe developed independently a version without octahedron axiom with motivation in algebraic topology.
 Grothendieck in the manuscript [[Pursuing Stacks]] mentions that the usual definition of triangulated categories and the corresponding [[derived category|derived categories]]  seemed to be inadequate for some of the developments that he wished for.
 He also says something to the effect that he had tried to interest various of his ex-students in doing a thorough treatment of the ideas, which he considered to be necessary for future development and which he then proceeds  to sketch out.
 That was the theory of [[[dérivateur|dérivateurs]].

++--{+ .query}
+[[Zoran Skoda]]: I am not quite sure if this is entirely correct.
+Grothendieck indeed wanted more flexibility in homotopical algebra and went to develop these things; but if one talks only very specifically about the concept of triangulated category itself (not wider context) than the main complaint of everybody was about the crudeness of localization at quasiisomorphisms; the thing which for example Drinfel'd's "quotients of dg-categories" paper successfully rectifies (and then again Lyubashenko in quotients of $A_\infty$-categories).
+=--

 The idea of 'd&#233;rivateurs' is that in addition to looking at a basic category of 'things' such as chain complexes, you should also look at all categories of diagrams of such things, and the derived / homotopy Kan extensions between the corresponding derived categories that correspond to a change of the indexing category.